sergeliatko/wp-bulk-action/README.md

 # wp-bulk-action
-Helps registering bulk actions in WordPress screens
+Helps to register bulk actions in WordPress screens